aminography/PrimeDatePicker/README.md

     }
 };

-BaseThemeFactory themeFactory = new LightThemeFactory();

-PrimeCalendar today = new JapaneseCalendar();  // To show a date picker with Japanese dates, also today as the starting date
+// To show a date picker with Japanese dates, also today as the starting date PrimeCalendar today = new JapaneseCalendar();

-PrimeDatePicker datePicker = PrimeDatePicker.Companion.dialogWith(today)  // or bottomSheetWith(today)
+PrimeDatePicker datePicker = PrimeDatePicker.Companion.dialogWith(today)
-    .pickSingleDay(callback)           // Passing callback is optional, can be set later using setDayPickCallback() .minPossibleDate(minDateCalendar)  // Optional
-    .maxPossibleDate(maxDateCalendar)  // Optional
-    .disabledDays(disabledDaysList)    // Optional
-    .firstDayOfWeek(Calendar.MONDAY)   // Optional
-    .applyTheme(themeFactory)          // Optional
+    .pickSingleDay(callback)
     .build();

 datePicker.show(getSupportFragmentManager(), "SOME_TAG");